reidvogel/Final_Project/README.md

 ## Team Roles
 - Square: Reid Vogel will be responsible for our teams repository.
-- Triangle: Fritz is responsible for the machine learning model.
+- Triangle: Fritz Saintil is responsible for the machine learning model.
 - Circle: Megan Willard is responsible for creating and maintaining our teams databases.
 - X: Gabe Barletta is responsible for deciding which technologies to use for each step.